 Instructions

 - Finely chop the onions and the leek.
-Place them in a pan over medium heat, add some salt and soften with a dash of water or oil if you wish.
-I don’t use any oil since the meat has all that’s needed and plenty more to add to the dish overall but feel free to use if you wish.
+Place them in a pan over medium heat, add some salt, and soften with a dash of water or oil if you prefer.
+I don’t use any oil since the meat has all that’s needed and plenty more to add to the dish overall but feel free to use some olive oil if you wish.
 Cook for 3 minutes covered until onions become translucent.

-- Add the rice, cook for 1 min and then immediately add the grated courgette and the carrot, half of the thyme and two bay leaves that you can break into two.
-Try not breaking them into smaller pieces as they will need to be picked/fished out at the end of the cooking, before mixing with the meat.
+- Add the rice, cook for 1 minute, and then immediately add the grated courgette and carrot, half of the thyme, and two bay leaves that you can break into two.
+Try not breaking them into smaller pieces as they will need to be picked/fished out at the end of the cooking, just before mixing with the meat.
 Cook for a further 3 mins.

-- Add 1 can of chopped tomato or tomato juice (even a cream of tomato soup if you’d like) and allow this to start boiling.
-Turn the heat off and set aside for a little while till slightly cool.
-Tip: My mum told me to never mix the hot mixture with the mince as the meat will get spoiled.
-I’m stuck with this idea in my head- if you know otherwise.... just do as you know.
+- Add 1 can of chopped tomato or tomato juice (even a cream of tomato soup can if you’d like) and allow this to start boiling.
+Turn the heat off and set aside for a little while until it cools. ⚠️Tip: My mum told me to never mix the hot mixture with the meat as the meat will get spoiled.
+I’m stuck with this idea in my head- if you know otherwise... just do as you know.

-- In a large bowl add the mince meats, the smoked bacon, very little salt, pepper, chopped parsley, dill and the rice n’ vegetable mixture once this has cooled.
+- In a large bowl add the ground/minced meat, the smoked bacon, very little salt, pepper, chopped parsley, dill, and the rice and vegetable mixture once this has cooled.
 Mix well until it becomes homogeneous.

 - Let’s get rolling these beauties.
-Place about 1 1/2 tbsp of meat mixture on a taylored cabbage leaf.
+Place about 1 ½ tablespoon of meat mixture on a tailored cabbage leaf.
 Fold in the sides and roll.
 Tuck in the side ends.
-Repeat until you finished the mixture.
+Repeat until you finish the mixture.

-- Place all rolled up cabbage rolls into the pot or dish you desire to cook them in.
-I use this Insta pot.
-Place some herbs like thyme, lovage and couple of broken bay leaves in between along with the smoked pork or beef ribs.
+- Place all rolled-up cabbage rolls into the pot or dish you desire to cook them.
+Place some herbs like thyme, lovage, and a couple of broken bay leaves in between along with the smoked pork or beef ribs.

 Veronika says